psyrcare-code/PsyRCare/README.md

   const message = `${name},

 you did not arrive here by chance.
-This space was created for moments like yours.
+This space was created for thoughtful conversations, calm reflection, and honest dialogue.

-Take a breath.
+Take your time.
 You are welcome in PsyRCare.`;

   let index = 0;